 Douglas Adams has been my favorite author since childhood.
-I celebrate the man’s entire library and I’m always in the mood to revisit the nutty worlds of Arthur Dent and Dirk Gently.
+I celebrate the man’s entire library and I am always in the mood to revisit the fantastical worlds of Arthur Dent and Dirk Gently.
 I even dedicated my own sci-fi comedy novel Max and the Multiverse to his memory.
 In fact, my dream as an author is to hoist the humor mantle that he left behind.

 Those are big shoes to fill.
 Literally.
 The dude was 6′ 5″.

 But anyway, this is less about my affinity for Douglas Adams and more about an obscure connection that makes me very happy as a fan.
 My wife and I moved to New Mexico many years ago and we love living in the Land of Enchantment.
 Apparently, so did Douglas Adams.
-He was a British bloke who traveled the world and saw some seriously crazy things.
+He was a world-traveling Brit who had some wild experiences.
 (I highly recommend his hilarious odyssey book Last Chance to See.)
 And yet, Santa Fe was his favorite place on the planet.
 He loved the area and did a large chunk of his writing there.

 I first learned of Adams’s love for New Mexico through his essay Maggie and Trudie.
 It’s all about writing and living in Santa Fe while dealing with a few excitable dogs.
 One particular passage made me gasp with nerdy glee: